- Written by Dr.Mehmet Demircioglu

 A light accidental brush without bleeding usually does not mean the grafts are ruined, and the same careful assessment helps when the area looks thin or uneven after washing.
-The situation is different if there is a forceful scratch, a direct impact after surgery, a bleeding point, an open spot, or a tissue-like piece coming out.
-In that case, take clear photos and send them to your clinic the same day.
+The situation is different if there is a forceful scratch, a direct impact after surgery, a bleeding point, an open spot, or a piece of tissue coming out.
+A paw, claw, or lick near fresh grafts deserves calm photo review, the same logic used for pet contact after FUE.
+In that case, document the area once and ask your clinic for guidance the same day.

 A hair system after surgery belongs in the same safety conversation because glue, tape, clips, and repeated removal can all become forms of contact on healing grafts.